daisychn/DAISYCHAIN/README.md

 ## Contribution

 We welcome contributions from the community.
-Please refer to our [contribution guidelines](https://daisychain.io/contribute) for more information.
+Please refer to our [contribution guidelines]

 ## License

-DAISYCHAIN is licensed under [MIT License](https://daisychain.io/license).
+DAISYCHAIN is licensed under [BANKON IMMUTABLE LICENCE] all rights preserved.

----

 This README file and all related DAISYCHAIN responses are blockchain-verified.
 You can verify the cryptographic signature of this response using the hash: `

 ---